awslabs/autonomous-driving-data-framework/modules/core/emr-on-eks/README.md

 - `dag-bucket-name`: name of the Bucket configured in the shared MWAA Environment to store DAG artifacts
 - `dag-path`: name of the path in the Bucket configured in the shared MWAA Environment to store DAG artifacts
 - `mwaa-exec-role`: ARN of the MWAA Execution Role
+- `emr-eks-namespace`: The EKS Namespace to which the Virtual Cluster should be deployed to.

 #### Optional

-- `emr-eks-namespace`: The EKS Namespace to which the Virtual Cluster should be deployed to.
-It is defauled to `emr-eks-spark` if not provided.

 ### Sample declaration of Airflow with EMR on EKS